peruukki/nhl-score-api/README.md

   - `streaks` object: each teams’ current (regular season) form streak, with the fields:
     - `type` *(string)*: `"WINS"` (wins in regulation, OT or SO), `"LOSSES"` (losses in regulation) or `"OT"` (losses in OT or SO)
     - `count` *(number)*: streak’s length in consecutive games
-  - `standings` object: each teams’ standings related information, with the field:
+  - `standings` object: each teams’ standings related information, with the fields:
     - `divisionRank` *(string)*: the team's regular season ranking in their division; this comes as a *string* value from the NHL Stats API
     - `leagueRank` *(string)*: the team's regular season ranking in the league; this comes as a *string* value from the NHL Stats API
     - `pointsFromPlayoffSpot` *(string)*: point difference to the last playoff spot in the conference: